gnuradio/pybombs/README.md

 This mechanism can be used to override recipes for certain prefixes.
 For example, the `gnuradio.lwr` file could be copied and adapted to use a different branch than the default recipe does.
+(Note that specific parts of recipes can also be overridden in the config.yml file, in the [packages] section).

 Recipe management can be mostly done through the command line using the `pybombs recipes` command -- editing configuration files is possible,